abardou/dumbo/README.md

 [3] Gardner, J., Guo, C., Weinberger, K., Garnett, R., & Grosse, R. (2017, April).
 Discovering and exploiting additive structure for Bayesian optimization.
 In Artificial Intelligence and Statistics (pp. 1311-1319).
 PMLR.

 [4] Gabay, D., & Mercier, B. (1976).
 A dual algorithm for the solution of nonlinear variational problems via finite element approximation.
 Computers & mathematics with applications, 2(1), 17-40.

+[5] Ziomek, J. K., & Ammar, H. B. (2023, July).
+Are random decompositions all we need in high dimensional Bayesian optimisation?.
+In International Conference on Machine Learning (pp. 43347-43368).
+PMLR.